What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Diff Authoring Time (DAT)

-\Cref{fig:dat_matching} depicts the fundamental principle of DAT's diff-to-session matching algorithm using the example of two diffs D123 and D987 that are developed sequentially in the same VS Code session: on top, the figure shows human activity as work sessions, along with point-in-time interactions with version control.
-It also shows the state of the repository (the output of {\tt sl status}, similar to {\tt git status})---the current commit tracked by the version control system.
-The figure depicts the principle that any commit $CH_x$ is attributed on the time axis to the IDE session $s_{(x-1)}$ that precedes it.
+\Cref{fig:dat_matching} depicts the fundamental principle of DAT's precise diff-to-session matching algorithm using the example of two diffs D123 and D987 that are developed sequentially in the same VS Code session: on top, the figure shows human activity as work sessions, along with point-in-time interactions with version control.
+It also shows the current head commit (i.e., the state of the repository from {\tt sl status}, similar to {\tt git status}).
+The figure depicts the principle that any commit $CH_x$ is attributed on the time axis to the IDE session $s_{x-1}$ that precedes it.
 Thus, at its core, the DAT algorithm performs a 1-left-shift of the underlying commits with regard to the telemetry sessions.
-For example, the commit $CH1$ made at time $t2$ is attributed to the VS Code session $s1$ that happened from $t1$ to $t2.$ This is because any change developed starting from $t1$ would become part of the commit $CH1$.
-Similarly, both $s2$ and $s4$ are mapped to $CH2$. $s2$ is interrupted by the offline activity $s3$, which does not count toward DAT.
+For example, the commit $CH1$ made at time $t2$ is attributed to the VS Code session $s1$ that happened from $t1$ to $t2.$ This is because any change developed starting from $t1$ until $t2$ will become part of the commit $CH1$ made at time $t2$.
+Similarly, both $s2$ and $s4$ are mapped to $CH2$. $s2$ is interrupted by the offline activity $s3$ (``sketching''), which does not count toward DAT as OS-level telemetry indicates inactivity (e.g., no mouse movements or key input due to a coffee break).
+Timeout parameters have been chosen in line with existing work~\cite{beller2017developer}.

-There are two corner cases: (1) Any time a developer opens VS Code, an initial automatic checkout happens ($CH0$ in \Cref{fig:dat_matching}).
-As the developer does not modify this pre-existing commit, the commit event from this automatic checkout is left-shifted away by the DAT algorithm.
-Similarly, DAT removes the later manual checkout of the pre-existing commit $CH7$ via explicit filtering.
-The commit $CH8$, which becomes $CH7$'s successor, is equally attributed to D987.
-(2) For the ``trailing session'' $s7$, there is no commit mapping because any work done there would not actually be saved as a commit.
+There are two corner cases: \begin{enumerate} \item Any time a developer opens VS Code, an initial automatic checkout happens ($CH0$ in \Cref{fig:dat_matching}).
+As the developer does not modify this pre-existing commit, the automatic commit checkout event filtered away by the DAT algorithm.
+Similarly, DAT removes all manual, non-modifying checkouts (e.g., the later checkout of the pre-existing commit $CH7$) via explicit filtering.
+The commit $CH8$, which becomes $CH7$'s successor, is attributed to D987. \item For the ``trailing session'' $s7$, there is no commit mapping because any work done there would not actually be saved as a commit. \end{enumerate}

-We now have a precise commit-to-session mapping (hence the algorithm name ``precise matches''), but not yet a mapping to diffs.
-This, though, is trivial to achieve, as Version Control provides us with a list of all commits that make up a diff.
+We now have a precise commit-to-session mapping (hence the name ``precise matches''), but not yet a mapping to diffs.
+This is trivial to achieve, as version control provides us with a list of all commits that make up a diff.